etokristian/EC2Test/README.md

-This is a test project for GitHub
+# EC2Test
-This powerfull using git
+# This is a new test for EC2 Code